com-480-data-visualization/data-visualization-project-2021-ufa/README.md

 > - In case you are using a dataset that you have already explored in another context (ML or ADA course, semester project...), you are required to share the report of that work to outline the differences with the submission for this class.

 This dataset was initially posted on Kaggle and intended to be used for machine learning purposes; main use cases include training text analysis models such as word2vec to find the similarities between papers, and topic classification.
-People have already studied part of this data, however we couldn't find neither a major project that built onto it, nor data analyses similar to the ones we performed.
+We found a relevant literature that studied scholar data, although the scope is different than ours; [A Survey of Scholarly Data Visualization](https://www.researchgate.net/publication/323715703_A_Survey_of_Scholarly_Data_Visualization).
+We couldn't find a major project that perform data analyses similar to the ones we performed.
 Thus we concluded that our approach was original.

 Our main source of inspiration for this project comes from our personal experience, and to a lesser extent from the data visualization stories showcased during the lectures.

+As an extra note, we did't use this dataset before.

 ## Milestone 2 (7th May, 5pm)